How Much to Rewire a House?

 How Long Does it Take to Rewire a House?

-Whether you're doing a complete or partial house rewire
+- Complete or partial house rewire

 How long does a house rewire take?
 I have an old 3 bedroom and 2 bathroom Victorian house that needs rewiring and a new fuse box.
 I'd also appreciate any costs estimates.